argonne-lcf/user-guides/docs/polaris/programming-models/openmp-polaris.md

 This is loaded by default, so there's no need to load additional modules.
 You can confirm that it is loaded by running `module list` to check that PrgEnv-nvhpc is in the list.

-### Using LLVM:
+### Using LLVM

-To use the LLVM modules, load the following.
+To use the LLVM module, load the following.
 ```
 module load mpiwrappers/cray-mpich-llvm
 module load cudatoolkit-standalone
 ```

-See the the LLVM compiling page (here)[../compiling-and-linking/llvm-compilers-polaris.md] for more information.
+See the the LLVM compiling page [here](../compiling-and-linking/llvm-compilers-polaris.md) for more information.

 ### Using PrgEnv-gnu